jverzani/SpecialPolynomials.jl/docs/src/examples.md

 nodes can greatly effect the approximation of the interpolating polynomial to the function generating the `y` values.

-For a family of orthogonal polynomials, the zeros of the basis polynomial `p_{n+1}`, labeled `x_0, x_1, ..., x_n` are often used as nodes, especially for the Chebyshev nodes (of the first kind).
+For an orthogonal polynomial type, the zeros of the basis polynomial `p_{n+1}`, labeled `x_0, x_1, ..., x_n` are often used as nodes, especially for the Chebyshev nodes (of the first kind).
 [Gil, Segura, and Temme](https://archive.siam.org/books/ot99/OT99SampleChapter.pdf) say